 - Test systems scalable from small to large

 - Simulation of the complete vehicle or integration of real components

 A HIL system comprises of the simulation hardware and the accompanying software.
 Connected to the system is the unit under test, which usually is one or more electronic control units (ECUs) containing new functions or ECU software to be tested.
 Depending on the use case, further real hardware components can be added to the test system, e.g., steering or the brake system.

-Function testing aims at testing single or few functions, including their interaction with ECU basic software.
+Function testing focuses on testing single or a few functions, including their interaction with ECU basic software.
 Since this kind of testing is typically an integral part of function development rather than final release testing, its focus lies on experimental usage, without systematic test automation.
 Hardware-in-the-loop (HIL) test systems for function testing therefore require versatile bus and network interfaces, restbus simulation on the behavior and protocol levels, or design-for-test interfaces (e.g., XCP).
-If you want to test functions for autonomous driving, the test system must be able to generate sensor data on the object list level.
-These types of tests are often performed by the function developers themselves.
-Therefore, the test systems must fit on a developer’s desk.
+These types of tests are often performed by the function developers themselves and must fit on a developer’s desk.

-Typical applications for ECU tests range from software integration testing over to fail-safe and fail-operational testing, to ECU release testing.
-For ADAS and AD ECUs, this can even include perception and fusion algorithms also have to be verified.
+Typical applications for ECU tests range from software integration testing through fail-safe and fail-operational testing, to ECU release testing.
 Testing is therefore highly automated and based on ECU requirements to cover the high number of variants.
-Scenario-based testing is also useful to address the many test variants, particularly in combination with automatic scenario generation.

 ECU Domain and Network Testing